fthdrsn/fth_sas_unitree_b1z1_control_template/README.md

 > More details are available in the software license.

 > [!warning]
 > This code will move the robot.
 Be sure that the workspace is free and safe for operation.
+Be ready to stop the robot at any time.

 This example assumes the following network configuration.
 This example uses only one Unitree B1Z1 robot.
 You can use the B1Z1-white or the B1Z1-black.